vuejs/devtools-next/docs/guide/migration.md

 In v7, we've made some feature-level adjustments compared to v6.
 You can view the v7 feature overview in the [Features](/getting-started/features).
 Here, we mainly mention some of the main feature changes.

-### Deprecated Features

-Due to high performance costs and potential memory leak risks, we have removed some features in v7.
-These features are:

-- `Performance` Timeline
-- `Component Events` Timeline

-💡 By the way, we are looking for a balanced approach to re-enable it with better performance.
-You can follow the latest progress [here](https://github.com/vuejs/devtools-next/issues/609).

 ### Feature Adjustments

-- Timeline Tab
+- Plugin Timeline Tab

-In v7, we moved the timeline tab to be managed within each plugin's menu.
+In v7, we moved the plugin timeline tab to be managed within each plugin's menu.
 Here is a screenshot of the pinia devtools plugin:

 ![pinia-timeline](/features/pinia-timeline.png)